jianliaoim/router-view/README.md

 Demo http://router-view.mvc-works.org/

-### Core ideas
+### Initial idea

 In time travelling debugger, router is not controlled.
-So I suggest location bar being regarded as a view of store.
+So I suggest location bar being regarded as a view of store in order to be controlled.

 ### Usage